wkirgsn/diss-wk/README.md

 On the other hand, the jupyter notebooks merely visualize those dumped results, that is, no training and a minimum of inference is conducted there.

+Runner scripts that start with `run_` will conduct a single experiment, whereas those that start with `hpo_` will conduct many experiments for a hyperparameter optimization.
+Configuration for all experiments are usually in the runner scripts themselves.
+Thus, in order to fill the database with all information expected by each cell in all notebooks will require several different configurations in the runner scripts.
+Those should be evident by commented-out-code.

 ## Data
 The database is a local SQLITE DB, although the original research was conducted with a PostgreSQL DB on a server.
 The local DB is a means to enable reproducable code for fellow researchers and practitioners without access to a server with a PostgreSQL database management system.